 Numeric functions

 The input and output of numeric functions are numeric types.
-Most numeric functions return values of the NUMBER type, which can be precise to 38 decimal places.
+Most numeric functions return a value of the NUMBER type, which can be precise to 38 decimal places.
 Some advanced algebraic functions such as COS(), COSH(), EXP(), LN(), LOG(), SIN(), SINH(), SQRT(), TAN(), and TANH() return values precise to 36 decimal places.
 Other algebraic functions such as ACOS(), ASIN(), ATAN(), and ATAN2() return values precise to 30 decimal places.

 | Function | Description |